lammps/lammps/doc/src/Howto_lammps_gui.rst

 ^^^^^

 The ``About`` menu finally offers a couple of dialog windows and an option to launch the LAMMPS online documentation in a web browser.
-The ``About LAMMPS`` entry displays a dialog with a summary of the configuration settings of the LAMMPS library in use and the version number of LAMMPS-GUI itself.
+The ``About LAMMPS-GUI`` entry displays a dialog with a summary of the configuration settings of the LAMMPS library in use and the version number of LAMMPS-GUI itself.
 The ``Quick Help`` displays a dialog with a minimal description of LAMMPS-GUI.
 The ``LAMMPS-GUI Howto`` entry will open this documentation page from the online documentation in a web browser window.
-The ``LAMMPS Manual`` entry will open the main page of the LAMMPS documentation in the web browser.
+The ``LAMMPS Manual`` entry will open the main page of the LAMMPS online documentation in a web browser window.

 -----